 - 2019 Chair: Kevin Bryant, Crow Holdings Capital Partners, L.L.C.

-- Meets for biannual lobby days, policy briefings, candidate interviews and other programs as scheduled.
+- Meets for biennial lobby days, policy briefings, candidate interviews and other programs as scheduled.

 Public Policy Committee

-Committee leads efforts to research, understand and educate members on current regulations, best practices, and new strategies in public policy that may improve outcomes for the city of Dallas and North Texas.
+Committee leads efforts to research, understand and educate members on current regulations, best practices, and new strategies in public policy that may improve outcomes for the Dallas region.
 As specific policy issues arise, ad hoc working groups are formed.
 Existing working group focuses include mobility and affordable housing.

 - 2019 Chair: Gerald Dunn, Benchmark Title

-- Meets bimonthly as full committee.
+- Meets every two months as full committee.
 Working groups scheduled as needed.